wendywarren/ac-type/_assignments/layout-for-the-screen.md

 ---
-layout: assignment
+layout: default
 sortorder: 1.3
 title: "Layout for the screen"
-description: |
-  Copy fitting entails fitting the given content into a limited number of pages.
+deck: "Copy fitting entails fitting the given content into a limited number of pages."
 ---
 We'll learn how to select font pairs and create code which will establish hierarchy to achieve smooth flow, clear contrast and harmony on the page.